, ,

 • 5.
 Guide: Professional English-speaking local Tibetan guide

 • 6.
-Entrance Tickets: Potala Palace, Jokhang Temple, Yamdrok Lake, Karola Glacier, Pelkor Chode Monastery, Everest Base Camp + Eco-bus, Rongbuk Monastery, Lake Mansarovar, Mount Kailash + Eco-bus
+Entrance Tickets: Potala Palace, Jokhang Temple, Yamdrok Lake, Karola Glacier, Everest Base Camp + Eco-bus, Lake Mansarovar, Mount Kailash + Eco-bus

 • 7.
-Oxygen and Water: 1 bottle of portable oxygen for emergencies; 4L medical oxygen cylinder in the car; 2 bottles of 300ml drinking water per person per day
+Oxygen and Water: 1 bottle of portable oxygen for emergencies; 4L medical oxygen cylinder in the car; 1 bottle of 300ml drinking water per person per day

 • 9.
 Service Fees: All taxes, fees, and handling charges; reservation fee for visiting Potala Palace; lodging and dining subsidies for guide and driver